adrianiaz/TTK4145-Real-time-Programming/Exercise 2/resources.md

 UDP
 ---

 UDP uses datagrams, so receiveFrom will return whenever it receives anything.
 The buffer size is just the maximum size of the message, it doesn't have to be "filled".
-This example is for broadcasting.
+This example is for broadcasting.Receiving UDP packets, and finding the server IP:

 ### Receiver
 ```C